regardscitoyens/the-law-factory-parser/README.md

 ## Install the dependencies ##

-You sould set up a dedicated virtualenv with Python 3.5+:
+You should set up a dedicated virtualenv with Python 3.5+:

 ```bash
 virtualenv -p $(which python3) venv